 WONDERFUL MUSIC AND A FUNDRAISING SUCCESS

-At the Lúnasa concert at the Bourgie Hall of the Montreal Museum of Fine Arts on March 30, 2017, were Canadian Irish Studies Foundation trustees (from left) Richard Hart, Honora Shaughnessy, Catherine Richards, Pamela McGovern, chair, John O’Connor, Michael Shannon, Katherine Peacocke, Erin O’Brien, Stephanie Murphy, Kate Molson and Michael Kenneally, principal of the School of Irish Studies.
+At the Lúnasa concert at the Bourgie Hall of the Montreal Museum of Fine Arts were Canadian Irish Studies Foundation trustees (from left) Richard Hart, Honora Shaughnessy, Catherine Richards, Pamela McGovern, chair, John O’Connor, Michael Shannon, Katherine Peacocke, Erin O’Brien, Stephanie Murphy, Kate Molson and Michael Kenneally, principal of the School of Irish Studies.
 Not in the photo but also in attendance was trustee Christopher Deehy.

 The foundation sold 220 tickets and the funds raised will be used to fund scholarships for students in Irish Studies.